 A guilt-free treat when craving something sweet in the mornings!
 These gluten-free pumpkin breakfast cookies are made with oats, maple syrup, pumpkin puree and baked into a healthy cookie good enough for breakfast!

-Fiber packed! – Looking to get a good serving of fiber in the morning?
-These hearty breakfast pumpkin and oat cookies provide fiber to keep you full longer and help reduce cholesterol.
+Fiber packed! - Looking to get a good serving of fiber in the morning?
+These hearty breakfast pumpkin cookies provide fiber to keep you full longer and help reduce cholesterol.

 Healthy sweet breakfast or snack! - These healthy pumpkin oat breakfast cookies work brilliantly for breakfast or snack time paired with a warm cup of coffee or cold glass of milk.
 Cookies for breakfast… maybe just one, or two, three, or even four?
 Yes please!
 They are completely guilt free and I am totally fine if my kids want to eat a bunch of these.
 Packed with oats, pecans, pumpkin puree then laced with natural maple syrup to provide good healthy fiber, fats and vegetables to a daily diet!

 Comes together quickly! - healthy cookies are my go-to-snack for my kids.
 They are quick to make, with natural sugars and hearty ingredients that provide fueling energy in a jiffy!